In this article, you will learn about What is Reaction Turbine? and How It Works? Its Parts, Types, Advantages, and

 #1 Mixed Flow Turbine: Francis Turbine

 The Francis turbine is a type of water turbine that was developed by James B. Francis.
 It is an inward flow reaction turbine that combines radial and axial flow concepts.

 They operate in a head range of ten meters to several hundred meters and are primarily used for electrical power production and their output varies from a few kilowatts to 1000 megawatt.

 In this turbine the working fluid changes pressure as it moves through the turbine, giving up its energy.
-This type of turbines is located in between the high-pressure water source and the low-pressure water exit.
+This types of turbines are located in between the high-pressure water source and the low-pressure water exit.